educandu/multitrack-audio-player/README.md

 });

 // Methods:
-track.load(); // Downloads and decodes the media file.
+track.initialize(); // Waits for the audio context.
+Has to be called before loading. track.load(); // Downloads and decodes the media file.
 Has to be called before any playback. track.start(); // Starts at the current position, if not already playing. track.start(5.5); // Starts the track 5.5 seconds into the media.